joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/readme.md

 * Conduct effective design research.
     * Capture the business requirements and use case for creating a bot.
     * Document the appropriate bot conversation flow for the use case.
+    * Manage Bot state information.
-    * How to define a bot personality profile.
+    * Define a bot personality profile.

 * Understand the various tools to enhance and optimize conversational flow.
     * Core Bot programming language.